-Laser hair removal is a long-lasting form of hair removal that damages or destroys the hair follicle.
+Laser hair removal is a long lasting form of hair removal that damages or destroys the hair follicle.
+It is not necessarily permanent.

 However, the hair may regrow, particularly if the follicle is damaged and not destroyed during the laser hair removal procedure.